HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

 Why?
-I like to think it's authors getting out of the browser's way.
+I like to think it is authors getting out of the browser's way.

 Different browsers do different things when it comes to deciding when to load video data.
 The preload attribute is a way for authors to step in and have more control over that process.
 That could include explicitly asking the browser not to preload anything with "none;" asking the browser to preload just the metadata; or asking the browser to preload, using either the auto or empty values.
 It's interesting, and perhaps heartening, to see authors exert far less control over video loading during the past three years.
 Browsers know the most about their users' contexts; not including the preload attribute at all lets them do what they think is best.